-While technically every chocolate bar is bean to bar, artisanal bean to bar chocolate takes it up a notch.
-To build a truly superior quality chocolate bar, attention must be paid and an in-house bean to bar processing unit, let's boutique chocolate makers (like us) do just that.
+While technically every chocolate bar is a bean-to-bar, artisanal bean-to-bar chocolate takes it up a notch.
+To build a truly superior quality chocolate bar, attention must be paid and an in-house bean-to-bar processing unit, let's boutique chocolate makers (like us) do just that.

 But what is the process?
 How is chocolate made?
 What makes a Toska bar so good?

 Let’s take a deep dive into Toska’s bean-to-bar chocolate processing!